vapoursynth/vapoursynth/doc/pluginlist.rst

 Native Plugins
 ##############
+* AssVapour -- subtitle renderer, in the source tree
 * EEDI3 -- in the source tree
 * VIVTC -- in the source tree
 * `Histogram <https://github.com/dubhater/vapoursynth-histogram>`_ -- bundled with the installer